Brazilian 1883 Nagant Revolver: The .44 Henry Rides Again!

 Quick Summary

-The Brazilian 1883 Nagant revolver is chambered in 11mm Nagant, equivalent to .44 Henry Centerfire, enabling ammunition interchangeability with Winchester 1866 carbines.
+The Brazilian 1883 Nagant revolver is chambered in 11mm Nagant, equivalent to the .44 Henry Centerfire, allowing ammunition interchangeability with Winchester 1866 carbines.
 Initially ordered as Mausers, Brazil switched to Nagants due to perceived inferiority.
-Early models were single-action, later ones double-action, serving until the 1950s.
+Early models were single-action, later ones double-action, serving officially until 1937.

 Chapters